finbourne/lusid-sdk-java/sdk/docs/AddressKeyDefinitionApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // AddressKeyDefinitionApi apiInstance = apiFactory.build(AddressKeyDefinitionApi.class);

         AddressKeyDefinitionApi apiInstance = ApiFactoryBuilder.build(fileName).build(AddressKeyDefinitionApi.class);
         CreateAddressKeyDefinitionRequest createAddressKeyDefinitionRequest = new CreateAddressKeyDefinitionRequest(); // CreateAddressKeyDefinitionRequest | The request used to create the address key definition. try {
+            // uncomment the below to set overrides at the request level
+            // AddressKeyDefinition result = apiInstance.createAddressKeyDefinition(createAddressKeyDefinitionRequest).execute(opts);

             AddressKeyDefinition result = apiInstance.createAddressKeyDefinition(createAddressKeyDefinitionRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {